-This program is designed for California licensed Registered Nurses who hold a baccalaureate degree in nursing or related health care field from a regionally accredited institution who are seeking to broaden their theoretical knowledge base to obtain a MSN as a practice generalist or a MSN in one of the optional concentration areas.
+This program is designed for California licensed Registered Nurses who hold a baccalaureate degree in nursing from a regionally accredited institution who are seeking to broaden their theoretical knowledge base and practice expertise building and expanding on entry-level nursing practice through graduate MSN education in one of the required concentration areas.

-The Clinical Nurse Specialist program will prepare the student for direct interaction with adult and geriatric patients to improve living quality.
-Evidence based strategies will be demonstrated as the student develops specialized expertise and skills to think critically and problem solve.
+The Clinical Nurse Specialist (CNS) Adult-Gerontology concentration will prepare the student for direct interaction with adult and geriatric patients to improve living quality.
+Evidence-based strategies will be demonstrated as the student develops specialized expertise and skills to think critically and problem solve.

-The Family Nurse Practitioner will provide students an overview of contemporary family structure and functioning from a theoretical perspective.
-This will prepare graduates to offer primary care on the local, state, national, and global level.
+The Family Nurse Practitioner (FNP) concentration will provide students an overview of contemporary family structure and functioning from a theoretical perspective.
+This will prepare graduates to deliver primary care on the local, state, national, and global level.

-The Healthcare Systems Management program will examine roles in nursing administration emphasizing clinical outcomes management, care environment management, and inter-professional collaboration.
+The Healthcare Systems Management (HCSM) concentration will prepare students to examine roles in nursing administration emphasizing clinical outcomes management, care environment management, and inter-professional collaboration.

-The Nursing Informatics program will explore health information technology and allow students to design, plan, and evaluate system to improve the effectiveness of care.
-The program prepares students to work in the field of health care informatics.
+The Nursing Informatics concentration will prepare students to explore health information technology and allow students to design, plan, and evaluate systems to improve the effectiveness of care.
+The program prepares students to work in the field of healthcare informatics.